 Looking polished… well, some women are born with that skill.
 They are able to wear a simple tee shirt, jeans, and flats and look like a modern-day Audrey Hepburn.
 Their hair never frizzes, their lipstick never gets on their teeth, they have perfect yet natural posture, and possess effortless confidence and style.

 I am not one of those people.
 I always spill my morning coffee on my sleeve.
 Friends are always picking a piece of lint out of my hair or a crumb off my sweater.
 I wear more bruises and scratches than articles of clothing and find my body shape can make a stylish t-shirt, no matter how expensive or well-cut, make me look like I'm ready to clean out the garage.
-That being said, I have learned how to achieve the polished look, bruises and coffee stains and all.
+That being said, I have learned how to look polished, bruises and coffee stains and all.

 Step 1: Get Real